bookshelves-project/bookshelves-front/content/pages/privacy.md

 ---
-title: "Cookies"
+title: "Privacy"
 subtitle: ''
-description: 'About cookies utilisation'
+description: 'Bookshelves & privacy'
 ---

+## Cookies

 Bookshelves does not collect any information about anonymous visitors and no "cookies" are placed on your computer.
 We ate them for a long time.